-This is the first in a series of blog posts I intend to publish on a monthly basis about my health and fitness.
+This is the first in a series of blog posts I intend to publish monthly about my health and fitness.
 This is in no way meant to serve as a how-to guide or as medical advice.
-I’m just a normal guy looking to live a relatively healthy lifestyle.
+I’m just a regular guy looking to live a relatively healthy lifestyle.

 Why am I doing this?

 - Motivation for others.
 I’m just a normal guy who decided to start taking spin class 3 years ago after being pretty immobile for most of my 20s.
 Now I’m a lot more active than I was.
-But I’m not out there trying to win races or be the most fit person on the block.
+But I’m not out there trying to win races or be the fittest person on the block.
 I’m just trying to live a relatively healthy lifestyle.
-This is where I tell you that you can too, if you try.
+This is where I tell you that you can too if you try.